Workers' Compensation Insurance

 PRIVATE SCHOOL INSURANCE

 We now offer insurance to private schools and Christian schools.
-We offer policies specifically to ensure that your grounds and everyone on them is thoroughly protected.
+We offer policies specifically to protect your grounds and everyone on them.

 Beacon Insurance Agency now provides affordable insurance for nonprofit organizations that cover everything from the property to the people on your staff.